8 Things You Probably Didn't Know About Seltzer

 4. Size Does Matter (With Bubbles, Anyway): First, how the heck do you determine bubble size?
 The answer is science.
 It turns out that the cleaner the water, the less material carbon dioxide has to hold on to.
 Hence, if you take out all the minerals, it's hard to have fizz.
 Because of this, seltzer guru Kathryn Renz of California's Seltzer Sisters says the temperature of the water is key: the colder it is, the more bubbles you get.
 "The other thing to consider is the quality of the bubbles," says barman Frank Cisneros of New York's The Drink.
 "Soda streams, which we use at The Drink for instance, make big robust bubbles, and that's fine for most of our applications."
 A keg system, on the other hand, can reach a higher pressure and is much colder, so you have tiny bubbles.
 Now, how you use them, Cisneros says, is up to the person making or sipping the drink.
 "You use seltzer to add sparkle and mouthfeel to a cocktail without adding more alcohol or changing the flavor," he says, adding that big bubbles are good for a punch.
 "The tiny ones give you more bubble per mouthful, which is really pleasant in that particular application."

-8: They Don't Make Glass Seltzer Bottles The Way They Used To: Despite the hip factor of seltzer delivery, no one in the United States actually makes the heavy glass bottles, anymore.
+8: They Don't Make Glass Seltzer Bottles The Way They Used To: Despite the hip factor of seltzer delivery, no one in the United States actually makes the heavy glass bottles anymore.
 Instead, seltzer purveyors tend to use vintage bottles they find at shuttered soda water facilities or estate sales.
-"Some of the bottles are so old they have four-digit phone numbers on them," says Renz, who owns some 25,000 bottles that she either inherited when she bought the decades-old Seltzer Sisters business in 2002, or otherwise collected over the years.
+"Some of the bottles are so old they have four-digit phone numbers on them," says Renz, who owns some 25,000 bottles that she either inherited when she bought the decades-old Seltzer Sisters business in 2002, or collected over the years.
 "The bottles themselves have their own history."
 One such vessel depicted the Golden Gate Bridge, she says, so the company donated it to the city of San Francisco as memorabilia.
 Of course, if you want to buy your own vintage bottle, it's easy to find them for sale online.
-Or, as Renz suggests, at flea markets in Brooklyn, where she is from.
+Or, as Renz suggests, at flea markets in her hometown Brooklyn.

 Read more about seltzer on Food Republic: